 Following our previous work, we employ MViT~(\cite{mvit}) as our video feature extractor to capture intricate details across various space-time scales by leveraging transformers.
 Once again, we briefly review MViT and refer the reader to the original paper for further details~(\cite{mvit}).

-MViT, an extension of ViT \cite{vit} for video-level recognition, is based on consecutive \textit{stages} of multiple transformer blocks.
-This architecture first partitions the image into overlapping patches, and then, through each stage, it contracts the spatio-temporal dimensions (sequence length/resolution) while the channel dimensions (features length) expand.
-To achieve this, MViT replaces the Multi-Head Attention employed in ViT with Multi-Head Pooling Attention (MHPA).
-This adaptation involves pooling the queries, keys, and values at the beginning of each stage to reduce the spatio-temporal resolution before computing attention.
-Additionally, MViT uses linear projections at the end of each stage to increase the channel dimension for the following stages.
-This process creates a feature pyramid network, with the initial stages operating at more detailed resolutions and minor features and the final stages processing shorter sequences with more complex spatio-temporal features.
-Additionally, MViT follows BERT's~(\cite{devlin2019bert}) and ViT's~(\cite{vit}) methodology of including a learnable class token that acts as a single embedding of the entire sequence for classification tasks.
+MViT is based on consecutive \textit{stages} of transformer blocks.
+This architecture first partitions the image into overlapping patches and, through each stage, contracts the spatio-temporal dimensions (sequence length/resolution) while expanding the channel dimensions (features length).
+To achieve this, MViT uses Multi-Head Pooling Attention (MHPA) that pools queries, keys, and values at the beginning of each stage to reduce the spatio-temporal resolution before computing attention, while a linear projection at the end of each stage increases the channel dimension.
+This process creates an internal feature pyramid network, with the initial stages operating at more detailed resolutions with minor features, and the final stages processing shorter sequences with complex spatio-temporal features.
+Additionally, MViT includes a learnable class token to act as a single embedding of the entire sequence for classification tasks.

-We utilize the classification nature of MViT for phases and steps recognition by classifying an entire time window centered on a keyframe with the class of the middle frame.
+We utilize MViT's classification nature for phase and step recognition by classifying an entire time window with the class of the middle frame.
 For this purpose, we use a \textit{frame classification head} that employs a linear classifier on the output class token of the video features extractor to derive the final Phase or Step class probability distribution.
 Figure~\ref{method} portrays the video feature extractor and the \textit{frame classification head} at the bottom.
 The following section extends how we use the remaining embeddings for region classification and action recognition.